-In Fall 2017, the Teaching Excellence and Achievement program, a program of the U.S. Department of State Bureau of Educational and Cultural Affairs and implemented by IREX, will provide unique opportunities to further expertise in the teaching of English as a Foreign Language or Science 23 Fellows from 20 countries, enhance their abilities in student-centered inquiry and project-based teaching and instructional design and assessment, and help them to develop important skills in teacher-leadership to support their work across their teaching careers.
+In Fall 2017, the Teaching Excellence and Achievement program, a program of the U.S. Department of State Bureau of Educational and Cultural Affairs and implemented by IREX, will provide unique opportunities to further expertise in the teaching of English as a Foreign Language or Science for 21 Fellows from 18 countries, enhance their abilities in student-centered inquiry and project-based teaching and instructional design and assessment, and help them to develop important skills in teacher-leadership to support their work across their teaching careers.

 Fellows will spend four of their six weeks on campus at Appalachian, engaged in a common core of teaching- related classes, information and communication technology classes, and discipline-specific workshops in science or English teaching.